skaringa/tfd500/README.rst

 - Some python scripts to control the ELV TFD500 logger from the Linux command line (`src/README`_).

+- Python and Shell scripts to visualize and store the data (`plot/README`_).

 .. _linux/README: linux/README.rst
 .. _src/README: src/README.rst
+.. _plot/README: plot/README.rst